seadowg/milo/README.md

     EventProcessor.start()

-This call starts pusher's event loop that processes occuring Events and runs callbacks.
+This call starts pusher's event loop that processes occurring Events and runs callbacks.
 This should always be the last line in your pusher code.